bootstraponline/python/readme.md

 ## Monorepo on GitHub

 Monorepo allows for easier code sharing across projects.
-Standardization of software developement practices (such as lint rules) are easier when all code is in a single repo.
-One challenge the monorepo presents is access control.
-Multiple repositories on GitHub allow for fine grained access control (read/write) at the per repo level.
-In a monorepo, everyone has global read and write.
-To solve the write access problem, a land queue will be built to enforce access control.
-All users will still have global read, however merges will be done exclusively via the land queue.
+Locating all code in a single repo makes enforcing standards (such as lint rules) easier.
+Monorepos complicate access control.
+Multiple repositories on GitHub allow for repo based read/write access control.
+In a monorepo, all users have global read and write.
+To solve the write access problem, a land queue will be built.
+All users will still retain global read, however merges will be done exclusively via the land queue.
 The land queue will enforce security policy.

 ## Land Queue